 San Diego (dieo/ SAN dee-AY-goh, .mw-parser-output .IPA-label-small{font-size:85%}.mw-parser-output .references .IPA-label-small,.mw-parser-output .infobox .IPA-label-small,.mw-parser-output .navbox .IPA-label-small{font-size:100%}Spanish: [san djeo]) is a city on the Pacific coast of Southern California, immediately adjacent to the MexicoUnited States border.
 With a population of over 1.3 million residents, it is the eighth-most populous city in the United States and the second-most populous in the state of California, after Los Angeles.
 San Diego is the seat of San Diego County, which has a population of nearly 3.3 million people.
-It is known for its mild year-round Mediterranean climate, extensive beaches and parks, long association with the United States Navy, and recent emergence as a healthcare and biotechnology development center.
+It is known for its mild year-round Mediterranean climate, extensive beaches and parks, long association with the United States Navy, and its recent emergence as a healthcare and biotechnology development center.

 Historically home to the Kumeyaay Native Americans, San Diego has been referred to as the Birthplace of California, as it was the first site visited and settled by Europeans on what is now the West Coast of the United States.
 Upon landing in San Diego Bay in 1542, Juan Rodrguez Cabrillo claimed the area for Spain, forming the basis for the settlement of Alta California 200 years later.
 The Presidio and Mission San Diego de Alcal, founded in 1769, formed the first European settlement in what is now California.
 In 1821, San Diego became part of the newly declared Mexican Empire, which reformed as the First Mexican Republic two years later.
 California was conquered by the U.S. in 1848 following the MexicanAmerican War and was admitted as the 31st state in 1850.